Vicente Guerrero: Insurgent

 In March 1816, According to the Historian William Sprague, Vicente Guerrero, after the death of Morelos and Juan Nepomuceno Rosains had quit the revolution taking a Spanish pardon, Guerrero had no commander; therefore, Guadalupe Victoria and Isidoro Montes de Oca gave him the position of "Commander in Chief" of the rebel troops.
 In 1816, the royal government under Viceroy Apodaca sought to end the insurgency, offering amnesty.
 Guerrero's father carried an appeal for his son to surrender, but Guerrero refused.
 He remained the only major rebel leader still at large and kept the rebellion going through an extensive campaign of guerrilla warfare.
 He won victories at Ajuchitán, Santa Fe, Tetela del Río, Huetamo, Tlalchapa, and Cuautlotitlán, regions of southern Mexico that were very familiar to him.
+In late 1820, as the remnant of the Junta de Jaujilla broke up, it deposited its remaining authority in Guerrero and left him commander-in-chief of the insurgent forces still in arms.

-On 16 November 1820, after being appointed commander of the royal forces in Southern Mexico, Agustín de Iturbide was sent against Guerrero's forces.
+On 16 November 1820, after being appointed commander of the royal forces in southern Mexico, Agustín de Iturbide was sent against Guerrero's forces.
 Guerrero was victorious against Iturbide, who realized that there was a military stalemate.
 Guerrero appealed to Iturbide to abandon his royalist loyalty and to join the fight for independence.
 Events in Spain had changed in 1820, with Spanish liberals ousting Ferdinand VII and imposing the liberal constitution of 1812 that the king had repudiated.
 Conservatives in Mexico, including the Catholic hierarchy, began to conclude that continued allegiance to Spain would undermine their position and opted for independence to maintain their control.
 Guerrero's appeal to join the forces for independence was successful.
 Guerrero and Iturbide allied under the Plan de Iguala and their forces merged as the Army of the Three Guarantees.

 The Plan of Iguala proclaimed independence, called for a constitutional monarchy and the continued place of the Roman Catholic Church, and abolished the formal casta system of racial classification.
 While Iturbide, in writing the Plan of Iguala, did not include mulattos and blacks in receiving rights, Guerrero advocated for all people in Mexico to receive equal protections under the law without regards to race and refused to agree to any alternative.
 Clause 12 was incorporated into the plan: "All inhabitants... without distinction of their European, African or Indian origins are citizens... with full freedom to pursue their livelihoods according to their merits and virtues."
 The Army of the Three Guarantees marched triumphantly into Mexico City on 27 September 1821.